vinipsmaker/tufao/README.md

 The Tufão logo is licensed under [Creative Commons Attribution 3.0 Unported] (http://creativecommons.org/licenses/by/3.0/).

-The library is dynamic linked against Qt and include code from Ryan Dahl's HTTP parser.
-Qt library is licensed under LGPL and Ryan Dahl's HTTP parser is licensed under MIT license.
+The library is dynamic linked against Qt and include code from Boost.Http parser.
+Qt library is licensed under LGPL and Boost.Http is licensed under the Boost Software License.

 So, you can create commercial applications (the *only* restriction is that *if* you do any modifications to *Tufão*, these modifications must be redistributed).